fru1tyJu1ce/chessboard-single-file-include/README.md

 - `movePiece(suqareId, targetSuqareId)`: Moves a piece from one square to another.
 If GAMEMODE is true sendControlInstruction(from, to) is called.

+- `chessBoardInputOccured`: Custom event wich is triggered on userinput with complete move data in the detail field.

 - `buildFromPosStr(posStr)`: Builds the board position from a given position string.

 - `buildFromFEN(fen)`: Builds the board position from a given FEN string.